fu-raz/midi-mixer-wavelink-new/README.md

 ## What's working

+### Plugin
+- Reconnects to WaveLink when connection is lost

 ### Input
 - Mixers are added to MIDI Mixer for all your WaveLink channels
 - Mixer volume is synced with WaveLink bi-directionally